reblocke/reblocke.github.io/_pages/cv.md

 Service and leadership
 ======
 * University of Utah School of Medicine, Phase IV Subcommittee (2019-2020)
-  * Develop and implement year 4 school of medicine curriculum
+  * Develop and implement year 4 School of Medicine curriculum
 * University of Utah Department of Medicine, Student-Trainee Advisory Committee, member and chair (2017-2019)
   * Provide trainee input for faculty promotions and retention
 * University of Utah GME Value Council, founding member